 Our Statutory Results are detailed in a report in the sidebar of the page.

-For 2017 Rothersthorpe's End of Key Stage Two Results put our school in the 'Top 20 Primary Schools List in Northamptonshire' for - Reading, Writing & Maths Combined Expected, average score for Reading and average scores for Reading & Maths Combined.
+For 2017 Rothersthorpe's End of Key Stage Two Results put our school in the 'Top 20 Primary Schools List in Northamptonshire' for - Reading, Writing & Mathematics Combined Expected; average score for Reading; average score for Reading & Mathematics Combined.

 Links to our most recent Ofsted report, Ofsted Parent View (for parent/carer feeback) and the Schools Comparison Website (which replaced the Ofsted Data Dashboard in September 2016), are all accessible as links in the sidebar of the page.